Enhancing Unsupervised Anomaly Detection with Score-Guided Network: Abstract

 \section{Abstract}

-\justifying Anomaly detection plays a crucial role in various real-world applications, including healthcare and finance systems.
+Anomaly detection plays a crucial role in various real-world applications, including healthcare and finance systems.
 Owing to the limited number of anomaly labels in these complex systems, unsupervised anomaly detection methods have attracted great attention in recent years.
-Two major challenges faced by the existing unsupervised methods are: (i) distinguishing between normal and abnormal data in the transition field, where normal and abnormal data are highly mixed together; (ii) defining an effective metric to maximize the gap between normal and abnormal data in a hypothesis space, which is built by a representation learner.
-To that end, this work proposes a novel scoring network with a score-guided regularization to learn and enlarge the anomaly score disparities between normal and abnormal data.
+Two major challenges faced by existing unsupervised methods are: (i) distinguishing between normal and abnormal data when they are highly mixed together; (ii) defining an effective metric to maximize the gap between normal and abnormal data in a hypothesis space, which is built by a representation learner.
+To that end, this work proposes a novel scoring network with a score-guided regularization to learn and enlarge the anomaly score disparities between normal and abnormal data, enhancing the capability of anomaly detection.
 With such score-guided strategy, the representation learner can gradually learn more informative representation during the model training stage, especially for the samples in the transition field.
-We next propose a score-guided autoencoder (SG-AE), incorporating the scoring network into an autoencoder framework for anomaly detection, as well as other three state-of-the-art models, to further demonstrate the effectiveness and transferability of the design.
-Extensive experiments on both synthetic and real-world datasets demonstrate the state-of-the-art performance of these score-guided models (SGMs).
+Moreover, the scoring network can be incorporated into most of the deep unsupervised representation learning-based anomaly detection models and enhances them as a plug-in component.
+We next integrate the scoring network into an autoencoder and four state-of-the-art models to demonstrate the effectiveness and transferability of the design.
+These score-guided models are collectively called SG-Models.
+Extensive experiments on both synthetic and real-world datasets confirm the state-of-the-art performance of SG-Models.